Radcliffe Cenotaph

-Radcliffe Cenotaph is a Grade II* listed war memorial on Blackburn Street in Radcliffe, within the Metropolitan Borough of Bury, Greater Manchester, England.
+Radcliffe Cenotaph is a Grade II* listed war memorial on Blackburn Street in Radcliffe, a market town within the Metropolitan Borough of Bury, Greater Manchester, England.
 It commemorates the men and women of Radcliffe who lost their lives during the First and Second World Wars.

 History

 The cenotaph was commissioned after the First World War to honour local servicemen who died in the conflict.
 It was designed by Sydney March of March Bros., Farnborough, Kent, with the site layout by A. Baines Barker of London.
 The stonework was executed by F. M. & H. Nuttall Ltd of Whitefield.
 The memorial was unveiled on 26 November 1922 at a cost of approximately £5,000.
 Additional plaques for the Second World War were added later, and a rededication ceremony took place on 30 April 1949.

-On 10 March 1992, Radcliffe Cenotaph was designated a Grade II* listed building for its architectural and historic significance.
+On 10 March 1992, Radcliffe Cenotaph was designated a Grade II* listed building.

 Private James Hutchinson VC

 As part of a national initiative to honour First World War Victoria Cross recipients, a commemorative stone dedicated to Private James Hutchinson VC (1895–1972) was installed at the cenotaph in 2016.
 Hutchinson, a Radcliffe native who served with the 2/5th Battalion, The Lancashire Fusiliers (55th (West Lancashire) Division), was awarded the Victoria Cross for exceptional bravery during a trench raid near Ficheux, France, on 28 June 1916.
 The stone was unveiled during a public ceremony attended by his family, local residents, and civic representatives, featuring a parade and formal tributes.